AmbrishTripathi6974/GoodSpace.AI_test/README.md

 ## ✨ Features
 - **User Authentication**
-  Users can create accounts, log in, and log out securely using Firebase Authentication.
-Supports email/password login and social login options (e.g., Google Sign-In).
+  Users can create accounts, log in, and log out securely using Firebase Authentication, which supports email/password login.

 - **Data Storage with Firestore**
   The app saves and retrieves user-related data in real time using Firebase Firestore, a cloud-hosted NoSQL database.